Please Note : Knife Making is not permitted to under 18 year olds unless attending with adult.

 All courses include materials.
 PPE will be provided but please wear sturdy shoes/boots and old clothes.
 No fleeces or sandals please.

-Included in the price is a cooked lunch in a local pub .
+Included in the price is a lunch .
 Teas, coffee and refreshments are on a constant supply.

 If you have any special dietary requirements please let us know in advance and we shall endeavour to meet them.

 We start off with a brief health and safety chat to ensure we are all as safe and sound at the end of the day as we were when we started.